-- 38. Section 28.185(7)(a)5. requires that if a demolition or removal permit is approved, it shall not be issued until the reuse and recycling plan is approved by the Recycling Coordinator, Bryan Johnson (608-266-4682). - 39.
-Section 28.185(10) Every person who is required to submit a reuse and recycling plan pursuant to Section 28.185(7)(a)5. shall submit documents showing compliance with the plan within sixty (60) days of completion of demolition. - 40.
-Section 28.185(9)(a) A demolition or removal permit is valid for one (1) year from the date of the Plan Commission. - 41.
-Submit the Zoning text for review and approval by Zoning and Planning staff. - 42.
+- 42. Section 28.185(7)(a)5. requires that if a demolition or removal permit is approved, it shall not be issued until the reuse and recycling plan is approved by the Recycling Coordinator, Bryan Johnson (608-266-4682). - 43.
+Section 28.185(10) Every person who is required to submit a reuse and recycling plan pursuant to Section 28.185(7)(a)5. shall submit documents showing compliance with the plan within sixty (60) days of completion of demolition. - 44.
+Section 28.185(9)(a) A demolition or removal permit is valid for one (1) year from the date of the Plan Commission. - 45.
 Moped or scooter parking is not required, however where it is provided, it shall meet the standards of Section 28.141(12).
 Show the dimensions of the moped stalls and drive aisle on the site plan.
-Spaces shall be a minimum of three (3) feet by six (6) feet in size with a vertical clearance of six (6) feet and with a drive aisle of five (5) feet. - 43.
-Submit bike rack details for the floor mounted and wall mounted bike racks. - 44.
-Submit the landscape worksheet to accompany the landscape plan.
-Provide details of the proposed green roof. - 45.
+Spaces shall be a minimum of three (3) feet by six (6) feet in size with a vertical clearance of six (6) feet and with a drive aisle of five (5) feet. - 46.
+Clearly show the location of the two surface bicycle stalls located adjacent the moped parking area at the west side of the building.
+Show the dimensions of the surface bicycle stalls on the site plan and first floor plan.
+A bicycle stall is a minimum of two (2) feet by six (6) feet with a five (5) foot wide access area.
+Submit bike rack details for the floor mounted and wall mounted bike racks.

+- 47. Submit the landscape worksheet to accompany the landscape plan. - 48.
 Per Section 28.186(4)(b), the property owner or operator is required to bring the property into compliance with all elements of the approved site plans by the date established by the Zoning Administrator as part of the site and building plan approval.
-Work with Zoning staff to establish a final site compliance date. - 46.
+Work with Zoning staff to establish a final site compliance date. - 49.
 Signage approvals are not granted by the Plan Commission.
 Signage must be reviewed for compliance with Chapter 31 Sign Codes of the Madison General Ordinances.
 Signage permits are issued by the Zoning Section of the Department of Planning and Community and Economic Development.